-Capital Assets- Capital assets, which include building improvements and furniture and equipment, are reported in the applicable governmental column in the government-wide financial statements.
+Capital Assets- Capital assets, which include the Academy's investment in its building leases in addition to building improvements and furniture and equipment, are reported in the applicable governmental column in the government-wide financial statements.
 Capital assets are defined by the Academy as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Costs of normal repair and maintenance that do not add to the value or materially extend asset life are not capitalized.
-The Academy does not have infrastructure-type assets.